-B4.2 K{IH} test
+B4.2 K{IH} or K{ICO, Syngas} test

-K{1H} test is a fracture mechanics test to evaluate the threshold stress intensity factor for hydrogen stress cracking.
-In K{1H} test, a precracked specimen is loaded in tension and in gaseous hydrogen environment.
-The minimum applied stress intensity factor that can cause crack propagation (K{1H}) can be used to evaluate the resistance to hydrogen assisted cracking.
+This test is a fracture mechanics test to evaluate the threshold stress intensity factor for environmental stress cracking.
+In this test, a precracked specimen is loaded in tension and in the gaseous environment.
+The minimum applied stress intensity factor that can cause crack propagation (K{1H} or $K{ICO, Syngas}$) can be used to evaluate the resistance to environmentally assisted cracking in H2 or CO.
 There are various ASTM or ISO test procedures that can be modified for these tests.